 Debating the Universe’s Expansion Rate

 Using the Hubble and Gaia space telescopes, astronomers took a big step toward refining the Hubble constant, one of cosmology’s fundamental values needed for measuring the universe’s age.
 This number is the rate at which the universe is expanding since the big bang, 13.8 billion years ago.

 Intriguingly, the new results further intensify the discrepancy between measurements for the expansion rate of the nearby universe, and those of the distant, primeval universe—before stars and galaxies existed.
 In mapping the cosmic afterglow of the big bang, the European Space Agency’s Planck telescope yields a slightly different expansion rate for the primordial universe.
 However, because the universe is expanding uniformly, these measurements should be the same.

 The so-called “tension” between the two sets of observations implies that there could be new physics underlying the foundations of the universe.
 The researchers’ goal is to work with Gaia to refine the Hubble constant to a value of only 1 percent by the early 2020s.
 Meanwhile, astrophysicists will likely continue to grapple with revisiting their ideas about the physics of the early universe.
-Keep Reading
+Dive into the details.

 Water Found in an Exoplanet’s Atmosphere

 Scientists used the Hubble and Spitzer space telescopes to identify the “fingerprints” of water in the atmosphere of a hot, bloated, Saturn-mass exoplanet some 700 light-years away.
 And they found a lot of water.
 In fact, the planet, known as WASP-39 b, has three times as much water as Saturn.